 Using an electromagnetic signal, the RFID tag transmits that information to a central database where a warehouse management system analyzes the data.

 Why not barcodes?

-Unlike barcodes, RFID tags are don’t require a reader that’s in the same line of sight.
-Not only does this eliminate the need for someone to manually scan each box, but it also means that an item can be scanned and catalogued even when it’s hidden behind other goods.
+Unlike barcodes, RFID tags don’t require a reader that’s in the same line of sight.
+Not only does this eliminate the need for someone to manually scan each box, but it also means that an item can be scanned and cataloged even when it’s hidden behind other goods.

-- Accuracy: Because RFID tags transmit data “on their own,” human error is largely eliminated from the inventory process.
+- Accuracy: RFID tags transmit data on their own.
+Therefore, human error is largely eliminated from the inventory process.

-- Immediacy: Warehouse management software is updated in real time, which means we know where an item is from the time it arrives on the dock, leaves the warehouse and every moment in between.
+- Immediacy: Warehouse management software is updated in real-time, which means we know where an item is from the time it arrives on the dock, to the time it leaves the warehouse.

-- Efficiency: RFID technology boosts efficiency in two ways: by automating processes that used to involve human intervention and streamlining those that still do.
-For instance, RFID-tagged items can communicate with warehouse software and automatically document their own arrival and exit from the warehouse.
-And for services that require human touch, such as pick-and-pack, employees save countless hours using RFID readers to immediately determine the exact location of any item.
+- Efficiency: RFID technology boosts efficiency in 2 ways: 1. by automating processes that used to involve human intervention and, 2. by streamlining those that still do.
+For instance, RFID-tagged items communicate with warehouse software and automatically document their own arrival and exit from the warehouse.
+And for services that require a human touch, like pick-and-pack, employees save countless hours using RFID readers to immediately determine the exact location of any item.

 Overall, the integration of RFID technology with sophisticated warehouse management systems lowers operating costs and increases the speed and accuracy that we’re able to promise our customers every day.